ioam/topographica/topo/tests/README.rst

 - ``runtests.py`` is the "crude Makefile replacement" which contains a list of commands and runner code to choose which set of commands to run.
 Start here when trying to find out how each command works.

-- ``test_script.py`` is a mammoth script containing a huge number of methods for running traintests, speedtests, and snapshottests.
+- ``test_script.py`` is a mammoth script containing a huge number of methods for running training, speedtests, and snapshottests.
 This should be broken down and separated into different scripts by someone who knows how Topographica and the tests work, i.e. has a vision as to how to best optimise and improve the tests.